 - Firmness: The P-6 will be a firmer mattress than the M-7.
 This is because the M-7 has 4” of gel memory foam, which is less dense than the 3” of PlushFit foam used in the P-6 mattress.
 There is an additional 2” layer of foam underneath the air chambers in the M-7 to increase sturdiness, but you will mostly be feeling the memory foam in that mattress.

-- You Are A Hot Sleeper.
-The P-6 is made with moisture-wicking fabric that will pull heat away from you and keep you cool at night.
+- Someone Is A Hot Sleeper.
+The P-6 is made with moisture-wicking fabric that will pull heat away from the sleeper and keep them cool at night.
 The M-7 gel memory foam is made with CoolFit technology to keep the foam cooler.
-Both will keep you cool, but a Sleep Number team member told me that since memory foam tends to feel warmer, the cooling technology will help balance it out and prevent you from sleeping hot.
+Both will keep you cool, but a Sleep Number team member told me that since memory foam tends to feel warmer, the cooling technology will help balance it out and prevent people from sleeping hot.

 There is a staggering $900 difference in price between a Queen P-6 mattress ($2,599.99) and a Queen M-7 mattress ($3,499.98 for a Queen).